The average company loses more than 20% of its productive power to organizational drag.

 Pulling real-time campaign data into Slack

 Marketing teams need to pull from a wide set of data to make decisions and swiftly iterate on campaigns.
-Rather than sink your time into spreadsheets and flipping between tools, use these Slack apps and integrations to pull valuable real-time data from other platforms and services into channels where team discussions are already happening.
+Rather than sink your time into spreadsheets and flipping between tools, use Slack apps and integrations to pull valuable real-time data from other platforms and services into channels where team discussions are already happening.